yasu24/Telling-Story-with-Data/final-project-part2.md

 Ever since I moved to the US, I've been exposed to numerous gun-related news stories, including those from Pittsburgh.

-Coming from Japan, where guns aren't as prevalent, I would like to discover this topic, which is the motivation of the project.
+Coming from Japan, where guns are far less common, my curiosity about this topic spurred this project.

 Given the complexities surrounding American history and culture related to guns, this project will objectively focus on "Gun Violence" rather than debating the merits of gun ownership.